mhairi/healthcare-worker-covid-deaths/README.md

 The aim of this project is to combine several online sources which track healthcare workers who have died of Coronavirus.

+The latest clean data can be found in `covid_deaths.csv`

 Currently combining data from five sources:

 * [Worldwide deaths on Medscape](https://www.medscape.com/viewarticle/927976)